LandSandBoat/lsb-wiki/Miscellaneous-Server.md

 stock12: 5 (number of stacks items that will be restocked each tick)
 ```

-==== Running ====
+#### Running
-1. <s>Execute \pydarkstar\pydarkstar\bin\scrub.py to build up the items list from https://www.ffxiah.com/ (will take some time).
+1. ~~Execute \pydarkstar\pydarkstar\bin\scrub.py to build up the items list from https://www.ffxiah.com/ (will take some time).
 Unfortunately you can't select the server from which the prices are pulled, if I'm correct Bahamut is the server by default.
-Rerun it if you want to update prices automatically.</s> '''''Do not run the scrape to get new prices from ffxiah.
+Rerun it if you want to update prices automatically.~~ **Do not run the scrape to get new prices from ffxiah.
 Just don't.
-The stock file was heavily edited to ensure you didn't create a gil printing press on your server.'''''
+The stock file was heavily edited to ensure you didn't create a gil printing press on your server.**

-2. Execute \pydarkstar\pydarkstar\bin\broker.py: Script that will automatically buy/sell stuff.
+2. Execute `\pydarkstar\pydarkstar\bin\broker.py`: Script that will automatically buy/sell stuff.
 Let it run in the background.

-Executing \pydarkstar\pydarkstar\bin\refill.py will restock items automatically.
+3. Executing `\pydarkstar\pydarkstar\bin\refill.py` will restock items automatically.

-Editing prices manually: open \pydarkstar\bin\items.csv with a text editor (0 = non listed item, add them by referring to the IDs in \topaz\sql\item_equipment.sql if necessary) and change prices accordingly.
+4. Editing prices manually: open `\pydarkstar\bin\items.csv` with a text editor (0 = non listed item, add them by referring to the IDs in `\server\sql\item_equipment.sql` if necessary) and change prices accordingly.

-HeidiSQL useful querys:
+### HeidiSQL useful querys:

 ```
 UPDATE auction_house SET seller_name = 'Your-choice-here';
 UPDATE auction_house SET buyer_name = 'Your-choice-here';